 - Four years of experience in self-employed accounting

-- Four years of accounting experience without licensed CPA supervision
+- Four years of accounting experience requirements without licensed CPA supervision

 - An equivalent combination of the above options